codylewis/codylewis-net/content/posts/2019/03/why-having-fun-is-part-of-the-job.md

 ## You're the Catalyst

 While easier said than done, it starts with *you*.
 Whether you're a manager, C-level executive or a regular employee -- you're the catalyst for change.
-(Cody, you need a long dash here, connected, like below.)

 I'm not going to tell you how to have fun because what's fun for one person is a chore for the other.
 I'll instead delve into the benefits you and your coworkers will have.